-Hot Start - Toggle to "ON" position to provide more energy during the start of a weld.
+Hot Start - Toggle from the "0" position to the "10" position to provide more energy during the start of a weld.

 Arc Control - The Arc Control regulates pinch effect.
 At the minimum setting (-10), minimizes pinch and results in a soft arc.
 At the maximum setting (+10), maximizes pinch effect and results in a crisp arc.